drush-ops/drush/docs/index.md

 * Post support requests to [Drupal Answers](http://drupal.stackexchange.com/questions/tagged/drush).
 * Bug reports and feature requests should be reported in the [GitHub Drush Issue Queue](https://github.com/drush-ops/drush/issues).
 * Use pull requests (PRs) to contribute to Drush.

+Issues in the Drush queue are used only to track things that need to change in Drush.
+Support requests posted to the Drush Issue Queue will be answered if possible on a best-effort basis, and then closed regardless of the resolution.
+If a support question is closed, it does not mean that the question was invalid.